How to encrypt a PDF with & without a password

 - There is nothing for attackers to phish or social engineer as the end-user never knows the encryption key.

-- Editing and printing controls cannot be bypassed as the document is only ever decrypted in memory.
+- Editing and printing controls cannot be bypassed as the document is only ever decrypted in memory and processed in a secure Viewer app.

 - You can add dynamic watermarks to documents that display the reader’s name to prevent screen photos, photocopies, etc.